-The WFS III area is crossed by two (2) pipelines and five (5) cables.
-All cables and pipelines were recognized and followed by Magnetometer.
+The WFS IV area is crossed by one (1) pipeline and six (6) cables.
+All cables and the pipeline were recognized and followed by Magnetometer, with exception of UK-NL3 as is crossing only a small portion of the WFS IV in the northernmost corner.
 MBES and SSS data were used to confirm, where possible, the cables and pipeline positions.
 Results are shown in the Contact Charts - Appendix M.

-In WFS III area the NORFRA pipeline was detected to be often exposed on the seabed between the sand dunes.
+In WFS IV area the NORFRA pipeline was detected to be often exposed on the seabed between the sand dunes (see Figure 2.6).
+The exposed segments were cross-referenced between Magnetometer, MBES and SSS surveys, and then mapped.
 A variable offset in the detection of the NORFRA pipeline was observed between the MAG data and the SSS/MBES data due to limitation in positioning of the magnetometer towed fish.
 However the interpreted position of the NORFRA pipeline was always found within the accuracy level of the magnetic sensor.